Mahmoudz/awesome-topics/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template for Awesome Concepts
+# Pull Request Template for Awesome Topics

 ## PR Type
-- New Concept
+- New Topic
-- Edit Concept
+- Edit Topic
 - New Subject
 - Design Enhancement

 ## Description
-Please provide a concise summary of your changes or the new concept you are introducing.
+Please provide a concise summary of your changes or the new topic you are introducing.

 ## Checklist
 - [ ] I have read the project's [Contributing Guide](CONTRIBUTING.md).